-Internationally known speakers will highlight the Culturally Responsive Campus Community (CRCC) Fall 2017 Conference.
+Volunteers are needed for the the Culturally Responsive Campus Community (CRCC) Fall 2017 Conference.
+Volunteer registration is available.

 “The goal of the conference is to create spaces that work to bridge divides and challenge us all to become better allies,” said CRCC member Stacey Hardin.
 “The conference will explore current systems of oppression in place in the surrounding community, and understanding what it means to challenge and dismantle systems of oppression.”